 Children are helped to develop their enjoyment and understanding of music through singing, playing percussion instruments and listening to music from different eras and cultures.
-We encourage children to take lessons in a musical instrument - we currently have provision for guitar, piano and a variety of woodwind instruments.
+We encourage children to take lessons in a musical instrument - we currently have provision for a variety of woodwind instruments and are hoping to expand this.